jbuitt/jim-dot-buitt-dot-com/content/authors/admin/_index.md

 highlight_name: true
 ---

 Jim Buitt is currenty a Senior DevOps Engineer at Assurant.
 He has 20+ years in the IT industry and a strong Linux Administration background.
-His interests include open-source software, managing his home lab environment, and meteorology.
 He also maintains the website WxNotify, which is a free severe weather alerting service.